ibm-cloud-architecture/refarch-kc/docs/analysis2microsvcs.md

 ## Steps in the design process
 Here we describe in generic terms, each step in the process of deriving event-linked microservice specification.
-In following section we will describe in more detail how each of these steps plays out in the specific context of the the K container shipping example.
+In following section we will describe in more detail how each of these steps plays out in the specific context of the the container shippment example.

 ### List of generic steps:
 *  **Step 1 - limit the context and scope for this particular build / sprint**